-Ukraine sweep Scots aside on tidal wave of emotion – Daily Business
+Clarke fails test as Ukraine sweep Scots aside – Daily Business

 World Cup play-off semi-final

-Ukraine sweep Scots aside on tidal wave of emotion
+Clarke fails test as Ukraine sweep Scots aside

 Scotland 1 Ukraine 3